Ngaam/SIBE/README.md

    learning             -learn a deep neural network from a given data-set
 ```

+## Where to find Sibe web-server?
+A web-sever of Sibe is in developing, please find more details at [Sibe web-server](http://godzilla.uchicago.edu/pages/ngaam/sibe2/index.html).

-## Installation on Unix-like system
+## How to install Sibe on Unix-like system?
 ### Dependencies
 CMake (2.8+)
 ```